djellemah/clevic/README.txt

 * sortable by row headers
 * color highlighting of fields and records on definable criteria
 * extensions to various Qt classes to make db programming easier
+* leverages SQL whenever possible to handle large datasets, sorting, filtering etc. So it's probably not suitable for talking to a remote db across a slow link.

 === Shortcuts: